 Logo HR Excellence in Research for the UEW - granted!

-The International Cooperation Center is pleased to announce that the European Commission awarded the University of Economics in Wroclaw with the HR Excellence in Research logo.
-This
+The International Cooperation Center is pleased to announce that the European Commission awarded the Wroclaw University of Economics and Business with the HR Excellence in Research

-quality mark is awarded to institutions that implement the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
-This is a recognition of
+logo.
+This quality mark is awarded to institutions that implement the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
+This is a

 HR Excellence in Research award is awarded by the European Commission to the institutions that, by implementing the principles of "The European Charter for